 - In a large bowl, whisk together the cornstarch, flour and baking powder.
 Season with salt.
 Transfer the chicken to the bowl with the flour mixture and toss well, making sure that all the pieces are evenly coated.

-- Using tongs or a spider, shake off the excess flour and carefully lower the chicken into the hot oil.
-Once all the chicken is added, stir gently.
+- Using tongs or a spider, shake off the excess flour and carefully lower the chicken into the hot oil (you can fry all of the chicken at once).
+Stir gently.
 Cook until the chicken is golden brown and cooked through, adjusting the heat as needed to maintain the oil temperature, about 3 minutes.
 Transfer the chicken to the paper towel-lined baking sheet to drain briefly, then transfer it to the pot with the sauce.
 Toss gently to coat.

-- Spoon the chicken over rice and sprinkle with the sesame seeds and scallions.
+- Spoon the chicken and sauce over rice and sprinkle with the sesame seeds and scallions.
 Serve immediately.

 Notes